GuilleX7/Jasm/README.md

 # Jasm
-Typescript library interface for accessing C memory model in wasm32
+JS interface for accessing C memory model in Wasm32